 From learning what customers think of a new product to testing the effectiveness of an existing one, you should always ask yourself framing questions to arrive at comprehensive survey goals.
 Once your team has achieved clarity and consensus on your goals, ask yourselves once more whether a survey or another method will provide the required answers.

 Finally, when assembling your questionnaire, you’ll need to determine what context and background your respondents will need in order for their responses to yield actionable consumer insights.
 Check out this blog for help writing competent, well-crafted questions and avoiding any potential questionnaire bias.
 Or you can always work with a research partner to help guide you throughout the entire process.

 Now that you know your survey goals, you must determine the metrics by which you will measure your respondents’ answers.
 Think of your metrics as the sieve through which your customer insights are filtered; they sort out what is and isn’t working in terms of your tested stimulus.

 While there are various metrics you could employ, we’ve determined the following three to be the most effective in the majority of quantitative tests.
 They are

 Though surveys aren’t quite as easy to craft as they sound, an agile research partner can help align your structural goals and metrics with your research objectives, thus ensuring that your survey does its job quickly and effectively.
-Click below to see the power of survey metrics in action when determining which car features appeal most to consumers.
+Click below to see the power of survey metrics in action when determining which tagline would appeal most to consumers.